LauraHBui/Modelling-Crime-Data-2021/docs/02-know-your-data.md

 ##### **Learning Outcomes:** {-}
 -	Create a project in `R` to refer back to for each session
--	Learn what variables are and how to examine them in `R`
+-	Understand what variables are and how to examine them in `R`
+-	Learn how to make new variables
--	Learn how to label variables
+- Learn how to label variables and their values
--	Learn how to subset select cases
+-	Learn how to subset select observations and variables

 <div style="margin-bottom:30px;">
 </div>